inergyllc/YamlConfigurator/YamlConfigurator.Docx/README.md

 # YamlConfigurator
 Manage and extend YAML configuration settings in .NET applications.

-## YamlConfigurator.Files
+## YamlConfigurator.Docx
-YamlConfigurator.Files is a .NET library that facilitates the loading and usage of YAML configuration files in .NET applications.
+YamlConfigurator.Docx is a .NET library that facilitates the loading and usage of YAML configuration files in .NET applications.
 It provides seamless integration with the Microsoft.Extensions.Configuration framework, allowing developers to manage application settings and configurations using YAML files.
 This library is particularly useful for scenarios where configurations need to be more human-readable and manageable compared to traditional JSON or XML formats.

 ### Features
 - **YAML Configuration Loading:** Load configuration settings from YAML files.